lavrenovamaria/42-libft/README.md

 ###  ft_lstmap
 A function that creates a new linked list by applying the f function to each content of the linked list received as a parameter.
 In case of failure to malloc a new node, the contents of all newly created lsts and lsts are freed.
 If lst is NULL, it means that the list is empty.
 You should use the content of the lst, but since the lst is empty, you can return NULL.
 This part is not implemented separately, and if lst is NULL, the while statement is not executed node returns NULL.
-The ft_lstnew()use already implemented when creating a new node newnode with the contents of lst .
+The ft_lstnew() use already implemented when creating a new node newnode with the contents of lst.
 For the ft_lstnew function, see the ft_lstnew implementation of libft.

 ###  ft_lstmap
 A function to find the length of the linked list received as an argument.